 Families are looking to move in and settle when they know their kids are out of school.
 Because it’s a shorter time period, they’ve likely already done their research and are ready to buy quickly, making it a strong seller’s market.
 During December, students are in the middle of a school year and it becomes more difficult to move, especially if the move is to a new school district.

 Let There be Light

 Homebuyers prefer to view properties during the daylight hours.
-The longer days of summer result in increase of traffic, giving your home more exposure and ultimately leading to the chance for more offers.
+The longer days of summer result in increased traffic, giving your home more exposure and ultimately leading to the chance for more offers.
 The lackluster, dreary days of December don’t provide strong natural light and the sun sets early, leaving a shorter amount of time during the day for buyers to tour homes.

 Hot and Cold

 Just as daylight is a big influence, warmer weather also brings more people out to tour homes.
 The frosty temperatures of December keep buyers in hibernation.
 Plus, the summer months also feature lush, green grass and gardens with flowers, making your curb appeal more attractive compared to the bare trees of winter and dormant grass.

 No matter your location, these seasonal patterns are a good indication of what to expect throughout the year in real estate.